 Interest and/or penalties paid to the IRS are not deductible on your tax return.

-Per IRS Publication 529 Miscellaneous Deductions
+Per IRS Publication 529 Miscellaneous Deductions, on page 7:

-, page 15: Fines or Penalties
+Fines or Penalties

-Per IRS Notice 746 Penalty and Interest
+Per IRS Notice 746 Penalty and Interest, on page 4:

 Beginning with tax year 1991, you can no longer deduct interest you paid to the United States Treasury as an itemized deduction on your Form 1040, Schedule A.